StuZheng/StuZheng.github.io/_pages/about.md

 ---
 Hello!
 I’m Hao Zheng, a fourth-year Ph.D. student in the School of Computer Science and Engineering at Central South University, supervised by Prof. Zhigang Hu.
 Currently, I’m also a visiting researcher at Western University, where I work under the guidance of Prof. Boyu Wang.
 My research interests lie in Personalized Federated Learning and Multi-feature Fusion.

-Before starting my Ph.D., I completed my Master’s degree at Central South University and earned my Bachelor’s degree at Taiyuan University of Technology.
+Previously, I have completed my Master’s degree at Central South University and earned my Bachelor’s degree at Taiyuan University of Technology.